ZiggityZaza/Anti36Manager/README.md

         <li>Using non-ascii characters in any part of the program or Anti36Local folders. std::filesystem::path string supports characters larger than ascii but the joat::VirtualPath object (to which the fs::path is converted to) doesn't.
         <li>Deleting files/folders while the program is running.
 The program doesn't check if the file/folder exists before trying to access it.
         <ul>
-            <li>If you wan't to make a change to the Anti36Local folders, just restart the program.
+            <li>If you wan't to make a change to the Anti36Local folders, go to the main menu and press enter.
         </ul>
-        <li>A portrayal with an index higher than the supported index_t value.
-The program will thrown an exception explaining the issue.
+        <li>Adding another portrayal (using the sorting option) while the selected persona is already at full capacity will add a +1 higher than the amount index_t can hold leading to a crash without an exception.

 </details>